-Typically I tell students that our job is to find out how their brain works and how they learn best, and that we are going to do different activities to help us do that.
+Typically I tell students that my job is to find out how their brain works and how they learn best, and that we are going to do different activities to help us do that.
 We do things like answering questions, playing with blocks or puzzles, looking at pictures, and some school tasks like reading and math.
 I talk about how everyone has strengths, or things they are really good at, and weaknesses, or things that might be hard for them; and we want to try to help them be as successful and happy in school as they can be.
 Most students enjoy the assessment process, as it is one-on-one with a warm and caring adult who encourages them throughout the process.
 Sometimes prizes help too if a student is resistant!

 Most appointments are scheduled Monday-Friday between 8 am and 5 pm.
 We can schedule testing sessions during school breaks, such as spring break, winter break, or over the summer, to minimize absences from school.
 Occasionally weekend appointments are also available.

 We use a variety of tests, depending on the referral concerns.
 For a full psychoeducational assessment, tests fall into four categories: